gbv/beaconspec/appendices.md

   * Specify link tokens `target` and/or `annotation` as attributes to the `<link>` element.

 All attributes MUST be given in lowercase.
-An informal schema of BEACON XML files is given in [](#relax-ng-schema-for-beacon-xml).

 To process BEACON XML files, a complete and stream-processing XML parser, for instance the Simple API for XML [](#SAX), is RECOMMENDED, in favor of parsing